A message from the Office of Student Life to the Members and Parents of The Class of 2019

 A notice will be placed in the student’s on-campus mailbox, located in the Humanities Building directing them to pick up their package in the Hamlin STEM Center.

-At Registration, students will have the opportunity to rent a PO Box from the USPS at the North Bridgton Post Office.
+At Registration, students need to rent a PO Box from the USPS at the North Bridgton Post Office.
 All other correspondence should be sent to this mailbox address: (Student’s PO Box), North Bridgton, ME 04057

 The Advisor Program

 Bridgton Academy takes the role of stewarding your son seriously.
 During your son’s year at Bridgton Academy, he will form many relationships with both the faculty members and peers within our community that will enhance and enrich his year.
-An Advisor is a responsible member of the community who serves as your son’s caregiver in all aspects of Academy life, and serves as the essential link between the family and the school.
+An Advisor is a responsible member of the community who serves as your son’s mentor in all aspects of Academy life, and serves as the primary point of contact between the family and the school.
 We believe that while students should be responsible for their own behaviors and education, the Advisor is there to promote independence and self-advocacy within our students while teaching them to utilize the resources provided to them.

 The Advisor will monitor your son’s progress throughout the year, and will serve as his main support system and advocate.
-The Advisor should also be the first point of contact and primary liaison to the Academy should you have any questions, concerns or information about him that you want someone on campus to know.
+The Advisor is your first point of contact and primary liaison to the Academy should you have any questions, concerns or information about him that you want someone on campus to know.
 Your son’s Advisor will provide academic and social support in both formal and regularly scheduled meetings, as well as informal interactions on campus.
 The Advisor will also be asked to write a personal recommendation for your son’s college application process which will include a detailed review of your son’s past and present academic performance, highlighting both his progress at the Academy and his future potential.
-The Advisor may also council your son on issues such as homesickness or roommate disputes or they may bring him chicken soup when he is sick or surprise him with a cake on his birthday.

 Parents will have the opportunity to meet with their son’s Advisor at registration and are encouraged to exchange contact information and share any necessary information or concerns at that point.
 You will have the opportunity to formally meet with your son’s Advisor again at Homecoming Weekend in October.
 Parents should feel comfortable to reach out to their son’s Advisor at any time should they have any questions or concerns.